-When it comes to noise reduction, DxO Photolab offers best in class performance with their incredible Prime denoise technology.
-So if you often find yourself shooting high images at high ISOs (3200+), and wanting to clean up the graininess and other noise, DxO’s Photolab is definitely a fantastic option.
+When it comes to noise reduction, DxO Photolab offers some of the best-in-class performance with their incredible Prime denoise technology.
+So if you often find yourself shooting images at high ISOs (3200+), and wanting to clean up the graininess and other noise, DxO’s Photolab is definitely a fantastic option.

 Otherwise, DxO is a powerful photo editor which offers all the editing tools you could need.
 It’s notable for its lens and camera presets which apply an optimal look to an image (if your lens and camera combination is supported) to create cleaner and sharper looking images.

-DxO does have a workflow module, but it’s very limited and doesn’t have anywhere near the features of Lightroom.
+DxO does have a workflow module, but it’s limited and doesn’t have anywhere near the features of Lightroom.
 However, it does work as a plugin for Lightroom, which is a good way to take advantage of the noise capabilities it offers.
 Just note that the noise reduction software, whilst incredible, is also relatively slow compared to other editing software.
 So whilst it produces great results, it takes its time to do so!

 DxO doesn’t have layer support, but it does offer full RAW support and all the other editing features you would expect.
 It’s also reasonably priced for the images it produces, although is one of the more expensive options in our list.
 Also bear in mind you’ll need another piece of software to manage your photos if you want to do that as well.